 The Electricity at Work Regulations 1989 requires that all electrical systems shall be of such design, construction and installation as to prevent danger.

 A really helpful resource to read regarding EV charging point health and safety guidance is RISC Authority’s RC59 Fire safety when charging electric vehicles document.

-Note: If you have an EV charge point it should form part of your property risk assessment.
-Guests should also have clear instructions on how to safely use it and your terms and conditions should explicitly forbid the charging of EV’s through windows or using an extension lead.
+Note: If you have an EV charge point it should form part of your property risk assessment, with all the correct safety features put in place.
+Guests should also have clear instructions on how to safely use it.

 Inform your insurer

 Before you purchase or install a charging device, inform your insurance provider to let them know that you’re thinking of adding this feature to your holiday home.
 They will advise whether this will affect your cover or if any endorsements apply.
 Installing an electric vehicle charging point without notifying your insurer could leave you without cover should something go wrong.

 What if you can’t or don’t want to offer EV charging?

 If installing an EV charging point isn’t possible or you’ve decided you don’t want the added expense or hassle, make sure your guests know the location of local charging points.
 There are a growing number of charging points across the UK which guests can also access.